The Best Sports Betting Movies

 A bowl of popcorn on a coffee table with a movie on the TV screen in the background.

-While the reviews were mixed, the noteworthy cast, which includes Bruce Willis, Catherine Zeta-Jones and Vince Vaughn, presents some crazy characters and classic Vegas shenanigans that take viewers vicariously through the thrills and disappointments of hot streaks and cold decks.
+While the reviews were mixed, the noteworthy cast, which includes Bruce Willis, Catherine Zeta-Jones and Vince Vaughn, present some crazy characters and classic Vegas shenanigans that take viewers vicariously through the thrills and disappointments of hot streaks and cold decks.

 Silver Linings Playbook (2012)